Dong Zhongshu — A Remarkable Confucianism Reformer

 Dong Zhongshu (179 BC — 104 BC), respected as Dong Zi or Dong Fuzi, was an accomplished philosopher, educator, and politician.

-This was a turning point in Chinese Philosophy when Confucianism had been respected as the dominant ideology for the next 2000 years in history.
+This was a turning point in Chinese Philosophy when Confucianism was respected as the dominant ideology for the next 2000 years.

 Debris (Xi Ping Shi Jing) of Official Confucianism Classics Carved on Stone (175 — 183) — National Museum of China (Photo by Ayelie)

 Diligent Genius Dong Zhongshu

 Born into a noble and wealthy family, Dong Zhongshu read many books and received the best education.

 When he was 30, he was already a famous, knowledgeable intellectual who had attracted many students.

 As an excellent master, many of his students became influential and accomplished.

-Because of his exceptional knowledge and reputation, he had been well respected by almost everyone, from the kings that he served, to his students.
+Because of his exceptional knowledge and reputation, he was well respected by almost everyone, from the kings he served to his students.

 Dragon Jade Pendant of the Han Dynasty, Unearthed From Tomb of King of Chu — Xuzhou Museum (Photo by Dongmaiying)

 Presenting the Reformed Confucianism to the Emperor

 In the year 134 BC, when Emperor Wu of Han commanded to collect advanced governance ideologies, Dong Zhongshu was recommended by many officials.

 He presented his ideas and suggested nominating his reformed Confucianism as the dominant ideology of the empire, which was highly appreciated and strictly implemented by the emperor.

 Dong Zhongshu was then assigned to other political positions but resigned a few years later.

-During his retirement period, the emperor frequently consulted for his opinions on important events and showed him great respect and trust.
+During his retirement, the emperor frequently consulted for his opinions on important events and showed him great respect and trust.

-Besides caring about politics, Dong mostly focused on teaching and writing, until he passed away old and sick.
+Besides caring about politics, Dong mainly focused on teaching and writing until he passed away old and sick.

 Portrait of Great Philosopher Dong Zhongshu

 Main Beliefs of Dong Zhongshu

-Dong Zhongshu absorbed many ideas from other philosophical schools, such as Taoism, Yin Yang and Five Elements, and Legalism, and developed Confucianism into an ideology that was more appreciated and suitable for the ruling class of a strong, unified feudal empire.
+Dong Zhongshu absorbed many ideas from other philosophical schools, such as Taoism, Yin Yang and Five Elements, and Legalism.
+He developed Confucianism into an ideology more appreciated and suitable for the ruling class of a strong, unified feudal empire.

 Great Unity is the foundation of the stability of a vast empire.